 Next, we consider an alternative restriction on spillovers: that they only occur within a fixed geographic radius.
 This alternative restriction is also widely adopted in the empirical literature.
 For example, \cite{muralidharan2023general} posit a radius of $20$ km.
 After appropriately subsetting villages, our method once again estimates the average global treatment effect.

 \begin{corollary}[Spillovers within a geographic radius] Suppose the assumptions of Theorem~\ref{theorem:spill} hold.
 Suppose that each unit $i$ is a village, and that treatment assignment is randomized at the mandal level, as in the real experiment we study.
 Now, further assume that spillovers only occur within a geographic radius of $20$ km.
-Then $\tilde{\theta}_n$ coincides with $\theta_n$ after dropping any village that is within $20$ km of another village with the opposite treatment assignment. \end{corollary}
+Then $\tilde{\theta}_n$ coincides with $\theta_n$ after dropping from the experimental sample (both in the definition of $\tilde{\theta}_n$ and $\theta_n$) any village that is within $20$ km of another village with the opposite treatment assignment. \end{corollary}

-\begin{proof} The argument is similar to the proof of Corollary~\ref{cor:spill1}.
-We prove the key equality.

-As before, consider village $i=1$ and $d_1=1$.
-Suppose that, among villages $\{1,...,n\}$, the initial $m$ are within a $20$ km radius.
-Each of these $m$ villages must have been treated due to the subetting rule.